dikson-hago/FilesExchanger/README.md

 ```
     Current project was and experimental project with F# language.
 It helps
 people to exchange files in local network, without using popular messangers.
+    Sometimes, program can work too long with big files.
+So, it is recommenteds
+to use current program, only with really small .txt files.
 ```

 ## III.
 How to run